THOUGHTS ON GUITAR SIZES

 Jazz need not be played on an archtop guitar: Julian Lage plays a Telecaster.

-Country isn’t only played on Telecasters: Maybelle Carter used an L-5, & Dave Rawlings an Epiphone Olympic, & Chris Stapleton a Jazzmaster.
+Country isn’t only played on Telecasters: Willie Nelson plays it on a classical, & Chris Stapleton a Jazzmaster.

-Blues can be played on not just 1920’s to 1930’s small bodied guitar sizes.
+Blues can be played on more just 1920’s to 1930’s small bodied guitar sizes.

 Be yourself, like all the musical giants were.